- Normal precautions

 Safety and security

-The threat from terrorism in Turkey remains high.
-The problem is mainly in the south-east, however, there have been bomb attacks in major Turkish cities, including Istanbul and Ankara.
+The threat from terrorism in Turkey remains high, with bomb attacks in major Turkish cities, including Istanbul and Ankara.
 Although some attacks have targeted security forces, there have also been random attacks in tourist areas The situation in the south-east of the country is particularly serious and these areas should be avoided (see below).

 Terrorist attacks are, by their nature, random and indiscriminate and cannot be predicted in advance.
 You are advised to exercise a high degree of caution, particularly in public places that are frequented by foreigners.

 The political situation in Turkey is reasonably stable but always keep yourself informed of what's going on around you by monitoring local media and staying in contact with your hotel or tour organiser.

 We strongly advise against all travel within 10 kilometres of the border between Turkey and Syria and to Diyarbakir city.
 We advise against all but essential travel to the remaining areas of provinces of Diyarbakir, Gaziantep, Hatay, Kilis, Mardin, Şanliurfa, and Sirnak .
 In addition, we recommend against all but essential travel to the Siirt, Tunceli and Hakkari provinces.

 While areas popular with Irish travellers are located at a substantial distance from these regions, vigilance is also required in tourist areas such as at Taksim Square in Istanbul and locations close to police stations, which may be targets for terrorist attacks.
 We also urge caution if using public transport, in particular the metro systems in Istanbul and Ankara.